13 hacks that will massively increase your productivity

 Credit: Leo Leung – Flickr

-Nailing productivity is the most important skill you'll acquire as a student, and we're confident that if you manage to take some of these tips on board, you'll see a massive improvement in how you perform both at uni and even outside of academia.
+Nailing productivity is the most important skill you'll acquire as a student, and we're confident that if you manage to take some of these tips on board, you'll see a massive improvement in how you perform both at uni and outside of academia.

 Productivity is something that can be applied to every area of your life – whether it's getting better at organising your monthly budget or working out new ways to make some extra pocket money while you're at uni.